blinjrm/yotta_lead_scoring/README.md

 $ cd <this project>
 ```

-## 1. Setup your environment
+## 2. Setup your environment

 Goal :
-- add the directory to the PYTHONPATH
+Add the directory to the PYTHONPATH
-- install the dependencies (if some are missing)
+Install the dependencies (if some are missing)
-- create a local virtual environment in the folder `./.venv/` (if it does not exist already)
+Create a local virtual environment in the folder `./.venv/` (if it does not exist already)
-- activate the virtual environment
+Activate the virtual environment

 - First: check your python3 version: